 TGah Editor: Change the paragraph below as follows (#5230):

 The Partial Virtual Bitmap field in the transmitted BSSID Beacon, S1G Beacon frame or DMG Beacon frame shall indicate the presence or absence of traffic to be delivered to all stations associated to a transmitted or nontransmitted BSSID.
 The first 2n bits of the bitmap are reserved for the indication of group addressed frame for the transmitted and all nontransmitted BSSIDs.
 The AID space is shared by all BSSs and the lowest AID value that shall be assigned to a station non-S1G STA(#Ed) is 2n (see 8.4.2.6 (TIM element)).
-The lowest AID value that shall be assigned to an S1G STA shall be 2n for each page.
-The Encoded Blocks that contain these first 2n bits (if any) shall precede the Encoded Blocks that contain AIDs in the S1G Partial Virtual Bitmap field of each page.
+The AID that is assigned to an S1G STA shall be such that the decimal value of its 11 LSBs is greater than 2n.
+The Encoded Blocks that contain these first 2n AIDs (if any) shall precede the Encoded Blocks that contain AIDs for the S1G STAs in the S1G Partial Virtual Bitmap field of each page.